MEDICAI CASE STUDY

 Zero-Footprint Architecture

-A plug-and-play DICOM Node dropped on-prem streams studies to the cloud in minutes, while Medicai’s DICOM viewer renders CT, MRI and X-ray series on any device—no VPNs, plugins or local storage required.
+A plug-and-play DICOM Node streams studies to the cloud in minutes, and the viewer renders CT, MRI, and X-ray series on any device without VPNs, plugins, or local storage.

 Responsive DICOM Viewer